triton-inference-server/server/README.rst

   server can manage any number and mix of models (limited by system disk and memory resources).
 Supports TensorRT, TensorFlow GraphDef, TensorFlow SavedModel, ONNX, PyTorch, and Caffe2 NetDef model formats.
+Both TensorFlow 1.x and TensorFlow 2.x are supported.
 Also supports TensorFlow-TensorRT and ONNX-TensorRT integrated models.
 Variable-size input and output tensors are allowed if supported by the framework.
 See `Capabilities
   <https://docs.nvidia.com/deeplearning/triton-inference-server/master-user-guide/docs/capabilities.html#capabilities>`_
   for detailed support information for each framework.